Why Only One Reference Level Is a Big Mixing Mistake

 A constant reference level is very important to making sure your mix sounds the way you want.

-But I would call it a mistake to not test your mixes at different volumes.
+But I would call it a mixes at different volumes.

 Because of how your ears work, you hear things differently at different volumes.
 Working at different volume levels helps you make the best mixing decisions.